JCK MMA

 JCK MMA (Jue Cheng King; JCK战觉城 (JCK Zhàn Jué Chéng)) is a Chinese mixed martial arts promotion.
 It is currently partnered with the UFC Fight Pass platform.

 History

 JCK MMA originated in 2019.
-Its first event, JCK 1 was held on 29 November 2019, in Taiyan, Shanxi.
+Its first event, JCK 1 was held on 29 November 2019, in Taiyuan, Shanxi.

 JCK MMA officially debuted in 2020.
 The aim was to promote martial arts in China.

 In 2021, JCK MMA was voted winner of the 2021 Top 10 National IP Selection in the sports category.

 In June 2022, JCK MMA signed a multi-event agreement with the UFC to have their fights air via its UFC Fight Pass streaming platform.
 Fighters who trained at the UFC Performance Institute in Shanghai participated in its 2022 events.

 As of December 2022, more than 600 fighters from over 150 clubs across China have participated in JCK MMA.

 Broadcast coverage

 JACK MMA is broadcast on Chinese television for free.

 JCK MMA is available via streaming on UFC Fight Pass.

 Events are held weekly on every Saturday night at 7 pm (7 am in US ET).